 My final thought is that, while I like all of these ideas, I recognize that they require energy in-game.
 This is why Common in most games is treated as outlined at the start of this article.
 Language barriers can be fun and interesting, but they can also be tedious.
 So I would generally allow a lot of latitude until someone tries to express an idea in Common that just seems really technical or nuanced.
 At which time I would point out the other conversant is looking confused, or angry, or trying to suppress a laugh.

-Treating Common in the above fashion makes learning other languages more useful and special.
-Thus supplying a reason for non-wizards to value a high Intelligence.
+Treating Common as an un-nuanced language makes learning other languages more useful and special.
+Thus supplying a reason for non-wizard characters to value a high Intelligence.

 The idea that your dialect of your own language becomes less useful the farther from home you travel is also an interesting one in game terms.
 It could serve as a signal that you are moving into a region where understanding local laws and cultural norms will be more difficult.
 You will be unable to pass as a local unless you keep your trap shut, and you may find yourself running afoul of local law or simply making embarrassing blunders.
 IOW, the GM could use it as a plot hook, to make an area feel more exotic, or even to encourage players to stick to the "known lands."